chrislabarge/chrislabarge.github.io/_posts/2015-03-19-code-newbie.md

 The [Code Newbie](http://www.codenewbie.org) website and community is a priceless tool for beginners.
 It offers several resources to help you along your programming journey.

-My favorite of it's resources are the podcasts.
+My favorite resource is the podcast.
 The interviewer and founder of Code Newbie, [Saron Yitbarek](https://twitter.com/saronyitbarek), does an absolutley fantastic job at keeping the podcast organic as well as informative.

-There are a lot of podcasts I listen to, that forget that not all listeners can keep up with pacing and terminology.
+There are a lot of podcasts I listen to that forget that not all listeners can keep up with pacing and terminology.
 Saron does a tremendous job of having herself and guests re-clarify  things when they start to get abstract.
 Even the tone of her voice is very calm and reassuring which I think rubs off on the guests